codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 ## Issues

-Codacy calculates the number of issues in each static code analysis category.
+Codacy calculates the number of issues in the following static code analysis categories:

+{%
+    include-markdown "../../repositories-configure/configuring-code-patterns.md"
+    start="<!--categories-start-->"
+    end="<!--categories-end-->"
+%}

 Besides this, Codacy also allows you to compare issues across repositories with different sizes by calculating the **percentage of issues relative to an expected baseline** of 100 issues with an average cost of 10 per 1000 lines of code, where the cost of each issue depends on its severity: Critical = 10, Medium = 5, Minor = 1.

 Codacy displays issues on the following places: